 Natural Hair Is Hard to Manage

-You'll have to use different tools and methods of styling.
-Your fingers, a wide-tooth comb, natural boar bristle brushes, and natural oils are all good ways to treat black hair.
+Use this chance to try out different tools and methods of styling.
+Your fingers, a wide-tooth comb, natural boar bristle brushes, and natural oils are all good ways to treat Black hair.
 If you're used to dealing with straightened hair, learning new routines and techniques that work with your natural texture instead of against it will yield the best results.